 C3 is building its organization on the collective strengths of Participating FQHCs and Affiliated Participating Providers.
-We currently have 19 partner Health Centers and Affiliated Participating Providers across the State, and our continued growth and expansion enables us to better serve populations across the Commonwealth.
+We partner with Health Centers and Affiliated Participating Providers across the State, and our continued growth and expansion enables us to better serve populations across the Commonwealth.
+We have expanded our contracts and work to devote our services to FQHCs throughout the country.
+We believe that our model of uniting FQHCs will advance primary care, improve finance performance, advance racial justice, and provide FQHCs with the tools and services to remain competitive in the ever-changing market landscape.